-- In this class, we are not interested in:
+- In this class (today), we are not interested in:

 - Cryptographic aspects

 - How the blockchain works

 - Governance of cryptocurrencies

-- Smart contracts
+- Smart Contracts

+- NFT

+- Defi

-- · ICO
+- CBDC

 - What we are interested in:

 - Observing and understanding what is happening at the micro-level in one cryptocurrency (for this class, the largest one, Bitcoin) => Look under the hood!

 - How what is happening at the micro-level can be connected to what we observe at the macro-level (crisis, price fluctuation, macro-indicators...)